cambridge-ceu/csd3/systems/web.md

 We set to browse our pages hosted at `srcf/`.

-Assuming port number 8080 is avaiable, e.g. `lsof -i :8080` gives no output, this is likely the simplest way to start the web service:
+Assuming port number 8080 is available, e.g. `lsof -i :8080` gives no output, this is likely the simplest way to start the web service:

 ```bash
 cd srcf